Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 - How our fiber-rich products such as granola, oatmeal and our boost mix support your belly happiness

-What exactly is your intestinal flora?
+What is your intestinal flora?

 The gut flora (or gut microbiome) is the collection of bacteria, yeasts, and other microorganisms in your large intestine.
 A healthy gut is home to billions of "good" bacteria that work together with your body.